 In 2017, 20 outstanding community nurses were selected to take part in a development programme w hich saw them become the first Queen’s Nurses to be appointed for almost 50 years.

-There are 41 new Queen’s Nurses working in communities across Scotland, representing a wonderfully diverse range of clinical specialities.
-You can read more about the first cohort here.
-For information on the 2018 Queen’s Nurses, follow this link.
+There are now 150 new Queen’s Nurses working in communities across Scotland, representing a wonderfully diverse range of clinical specialities.
+You can read more about the Queen’s Nurses here.

 Back to History